ro-msg-angular-training/resources/README.md

  >
  >You can use a mock property inside the product detail component's typescript file to simulate whether a user is authorized to access the route.

+## OPT-1.
+Use Material Components

-## OPT-1. ngRX for State Management
+## OPT-2. ngRX for State Management